kashifansaricodes/Perception-for-Autonomous-Robots---Computer-Vision-Projects/README.md

 # ENPM673 Perception for Autonomous Robots - Computer Vision Projects

-This repository contains three computer vision projects completed as part of the ENPM673 Perception for Autonomous Robots course.
+This repository contains three computer vision projects completed as part of the Perception for Autonomous Robots.
 Each project focuses on different aspects of computer vision and image processing techniques.

 ## Repository Structure